 This book is the perfect example of how perspective can change outcomes.
 Kiyosaki’s life growing up allowed him to hear both perspectives but ultimately, his rich dad made him into the man he became.
 This is one of my favourite personal finance books of all time.

-John Bogle is the founder and retired CEO of The Vanguard Group.
+The late John Bogle was the founder and CEO of The Vanguard Group.
 In 1976, Bogle founded the first index fund, designed to track the stock market index and thus mimic it’s returns over the long term.

 The strategy was simple.
 The associated costs for running the index fund would be low.
 This was due, primarily, to low stock turnover and less associated fund managerial costs.
 These low costs would be passed on to the fund investor.